ojiofong/slate/source/index.html.md

 shipping_address | undefined | required unless `needs_shipping_address` is set to false.
 amount | n/a | required field must be set to determine the amount to charge the purchasing customer. line_items | undefined | Optional - if set displays a breakdown of the items being purchased.
 This is used to display items only.
 It helps the payer review items being purchased. used to .
-The API caller is responsible for making sure line_items add up to the  `amount` charged.
+The API caller is responsible for making sure line_items add up to the  `amount` charged. meta_data | undefined | Optional - If set is returned back exactly in PayForMe Order data.
+It can be used to store additional info needed by the merchant.

 <aside class="success">
 Remember — Always keep your API keys secret!